 7. Reviewing and Tweaking

-Win or lose, reviewing your trade is important for learning and improving your future trading strategies.
+All win or lose trades you have done, tracking and reviewing your trade is important for learning and improving your future trading strategies. and reviewing your trade is important for learning and improving your future trading strategies.

 10 Common Mistakes to Avoid